-Applications for the 2018 Girls Tinker Academy are closed.
+Now Accepting Applications for the 2019 Girls Tinker Academy

 The Girls Tinker Academy is a two-week program designed to engage and inspire middle school students in Maker activities to encourage the exploration and development of technical, mathematical, and artistic abilities.

-For Summer 2018, twenty-four middle school students from across Sonoma County will be selected to attend the hands-on sessions to be taught by SSU professors in the SSU Makerspace (2nd floor of the SSU Library).
+For Summer 2019, twenty-four middle school students from across Sonoma County will be selected to attend the hands-on sessions to be taught by SSU Math professor, Natalie Hobson, and a team of outstanding undergraduate student techs in the SSU Makerspace (2nd floor of the SSU Library).
 They will participate in a variety of activities including coding, modeling, crafting, sewing, and building.

 Girls Tinker Academy